uche-inyama/event-centers/README.md

     - Then run, yarn start, to start the server.

-    - Ensure that the server for that api this application needs in running on ports 3002.
+    - Ensure that the server for that api this application needs is running on ports 3002.

 ### Run tests